SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-30-zdogg-delta.md

 &amp; sweet, to the point, and&hellip; a bit profane in spots.
 But I'm an old guy, so ignore me on that.
 Pay attention to the rest.

 Again, yeah: thumbs up from me.
+Enough to make me subscribe to his channel, anyway.
+We'll see how the rest of his stuff goes down.

 ---